OsmTravel/OsmGo/README.md

 ```

 #### iOS
-The app hasn't been made available to iOS users yet.
-For this app to work in iOS extremely modifications needs to be done.
+The app is not available for iOS users yet.
+For this app to work in iOS lots of modifications needs to be done.
 I do not have an iPhone nor a Mac to develop nor to debug an iOS version of this app.
 You will need a Mac and a developer account for 100$ per year to develop iOS apps.
 If someone has all this and wants to make a port, I would be happy to help them.

-c## Contributing
+## Contributing
 If you want to contribute to Osm Go! and make it better, your help is welcome !

  1. Create a personal fork of the project on Github.